 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-That's it!
+This is it!
 I just started a new blog.
-It's called Travel & Travelers and that's for my duck's website, Ouest-France.fr.
-I will talk about trips, of course.
-With, always, the desire to make you discover the world, here and elsewhere ...
+It's called Travel & Travelers and it's for my duck's website, Ouest-France.fr.
+I will talk about travels, of course.
+With, always, the desire to make you discover the world, here and elsewhere...

-PRECISION - The first name of this blog for Ouest-France.fr, at its launch in April 2012, was Évasions.
-For reasons that I do not want to detail here, I had to give it another name, running November 2012.
-So I changed the name here and renamed on Voyages & Voyageurs ...
+PRECISION - The first name of this blog for Ouest-France.fr, at its launch in April 2012, was Escapes.
+For reasons I don't want to detail here, I had to give it another name, during November 2012.
+So I changed the name here and renamed it Voyages & Voyageurs...

-To tell the truth, I am a little worried anyway to have embarked in there.
-I'm not sure how I'm going to keep up the pace, with TWO blogs.
+To tell the truth, I'm a little worried about getting into this.
+I'm not sure how I'm going to keep up with it, with TWO blogs.

-Every night, when I leave the newsroom, it's the same thing: I'm resigned to the fact that the days are still only 24 hours long, and it's already pretty late, so, pfff, I'm not going to be able to post a new article on the blog yet today...
-Blogging is a time-consuming activity and I have very little time left when I'm done with my official work day.
+Every evening, when I leave the office, it's the same thing: I notice, resigned, that the days are still only 24 hours long, and that it's already really late, so I'm not going to post a new article on the blog today...
+Blogging is a time-consuming activity and I don't have much time left when I'm done with my official work day.

 But hey.
 My first "real" ticket is online.
 At last.

-I give you the beginning below.
-It's an Icelandic volcano that inspired me.
-As for the previous tickets, which served as a test for the start-up phase, they may remind you of something ...
+I give you the beginning of it below.
+It was inspired by an Icelandic volcano.
+As for the previous posts, which served as a test for the start-up phase, they may remind you of something...

 The volcano that prevents planes from flying

 Eyjafjallajökull, the glacier.
 Eyjafjöll, the volcano.
 What beautiful names.
 Mary Poppins could have invented them.
 This Icelandic volcano fascinates me.
-He spits a cloud of ash and smoke that prevents planes from flyingin northern Europe, since Thursday, April 15.
-The eruption could last several weeks or even months!
+He spits a cloud of ash and smoke that prevents planes from flyingin northern Europe, since this Thursday, April 15.
+The eruption could continue for several weeks, even months!

-Obviously, I would be more upset if I had a plane to take.
-But here, I marvel.
-Because the phenomenon makes me perceive, with increased acuteness, how our tiny lives are all linked on this pretty little ball that serves us as a planet.
+Obviously, I would be more upset if I had a plane to catch.
+But here, I am amazed.
+Because the phenomenon makes me perceive, with an increased acuity, how our tiny lives are all linked on this pretty little ball that serves as our planet.